Tornevall/tornevalls-resurs-bank-payment-gateway-for-woocommerce/readme.txt

 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 Resurs Bank Payment Gateway for WooCommerce.
 Requires at least WooCommerce 3.4.0.
-WooCommerce requires PHP 7.0 which makes this plugin raise to at least 7.0.
+Check the full README.md for more information and link updates.

 == Description ==

-Payment gateway for Resurs Bank AB with support for the most shop flows.
+Payment gateway for Resurs Bank AB with support for the most recent shop flows.
 SoapClient is required for AfterShop related actions like debiting, crediting, annulments, etc.

 == Installation ==